 Decisions in the spotlight

-The community will have the opportunity to comment on hydraulic fracturing Environment Management Plans (EMPs) before decisions are made.
+The community has the opportunity to comment on hydraulic fracturing Environment Management Plans (EMPs) before decisions are made.

-To improve the rigour of decision making through transparency and accountability, members of the community will be able to more clearly see how decisions are made.
+To improve the rigour of decision making through transparency and accountability, members of the community are able to more clearly see how decisions are made.
 We will publish the rationale for decisions, monitoring data and hydraulic fracturing EMPs.